AASHISHAG/open_university_learning_analytics/README.md

 # Step 4
 ### Visualization part- charts and plots(server.py and plot.py and viz.js)
-in visualisation part we just tried to provide two chart to make the data more understandable maybe will help user to get better view from predicted result. we used "chartjs" javascript library inorder to visualize the data.
+in visualisation part we just tried to provide few chart to make the data more understandable maybe will help user to get better view from predicted result. we used "chartjs and D3" javascript libraries to visualize the data.

-we defined two function for two chart models then later we plot them just by calling this function:
+we defined few functions for few chart then later we plot them just by calling this function:
-1. agePlot: plot grade avrage distribution regarding age
+1. ageResultPlot: plot result distribution regarding age
-2. genderPlot: plot grade avrage distribution regarding gender

 ```ruby
 function agePlot(data_one,data_two, data_three, data_four, data_five){